-Jesus made it abundantly clear that the effectiveness of sowing the word cannot be accurately measured right away.
+Jesus makes it abundantly clear that we cannot see the effectiveness of sowing the word right away.
 The parable of the soils shows us that it takes time to see if a conversion is substantial or ephemeral (Matthew 13:1–9, 18–23).
 Sometimes, “the seed lie under the clods till we lie there, and then spring up.”

-We must train ourselves and our congregations to celebrate and prize faithful endurance in ministry.
+We must train ourselves and our congregations to celebrate and prize faithful endurance in our evangelism and ministry as a whole.
 Seeing the fruits of our labor is a gift from the Lord—one that even the apostle Paul didn’t always receive.
-We must grow in our confidence that, even if we don’t get to see it in this lifetime, the Word of the Lord will not return empty, but it will accomplish the purpose He sent it for (Isaiah 55:11).
+We must grow in our confidence.
+Even if we don’t get to see it in this lifetime, the Word of the Lord will not return empty.
+It will accomplish the purpose he sent it for (Isaiah 55:11).

 Mutual Investment Fund

-One of the best ways for a church to grow in this sort of mentality in missions abroad is to be devoted to this sort of mentality in its life and ministry at home.
+One of the best ways for a church to grow in this sort of mentality in missions abroad is to devote itself to this mentality in its life and ministry at home.
 Nothing has given me more confidence in the long-term effectiveness of the Word than seeing it work in the lives of people in my own church.
 Men who were once chasing after sin who are now pastors and shepherds, marriages that seemed broken but have now healed, angry people who have grown in mercy, selfish people who now love to serve—none of these things happened quickly.

 As with the financial market, the most rewarding spiritual investments often take much longer to mature.

 The life of the church trains us how to invest for heaven.
 It teaches churches to be patient, even as they long to hear reports of conversions in outer Mongolia or Iraq or the Amazonian interior.
-It teaches future missionaries that the work of a missionary takes discipline and patience.
+It teaches future missionaries that the work of evangelism takes discipline and patience.

 So as your missionaries return home and give reports on the work in the field, encourage them.
-Let them know they don’t need to have an incredible conversion story in the last year in order to prove they are worth your church’s support.
-But let them know that they must show determination to labor as a worker worthy of his wages, and a willingness to trust the Lord with their labors.
+Tell them they don’t need to have an incredible conversion story in the last year in order to prove they are worth your church’s support.
+But let them know that they must show determination to labor as a worker worthy of his wages.
+As well as a willingness to trust the Lord with their labors.
 They may plant, or water, but only God can give the growth (1 Corinthians 3:7).